protegeproject/swrlapi-builtin-library-example/README.md

 or [SQWRL Query API](https://github.com/protegeproject/swrlapi/wiki#SQWRL_Query_API) can be used to run rules or queries that make use of this built-in.

-The project JAR also contains a minimal example SWRLAPI application that illustates how an application loads a user-defined built-in library and invoke the built-in from a SQWRL query in an ontology.
+The project JAR contains a minimal example SWRLAPI application that illustates how an application can load a user-defined built-in library and invoke the built-in from a SQWRL query in an ontology.
-The ```./src/main/resources/owl``` directory contains an OWL file called ```StringsBuiltInLibraryUser.owl``` that defines a simple SQWRL query that uses the ```stringsEqual``` built-in to compare two strings.
+The ```./src/main/resources/owl``` directory contains an example OWL file called ```StringsBuiltInLibraryUser.owl``` that defines a simple SQWRL query that uses the ```stringsEqual``` built-in to compare two strings.

-The path of the built-in directory is supplied to this example application which then loads the built-in library from the JAR, load an ontology containing a SQWRL query, and executes query.
+The application loads the built-in library from the JAR, load the ontology containing a SQWRL query, and then executes the query.

 To run the example application: